2002 Arab League summit

-The Beirut Summit (also known as the Arab Summit Conference) was a meeting of the Arab League in Beirut, Lebanon in March 2002 to discuss the Israeli–Palestinian conflict.
-At the time Yassar Arafat, the leader of Palestine, was under house-arrest in his Ramallah compound.
+The Beirut Summit (also known as the Arab Summit Conference) was a meeting of the Arab League in Beirut, Lebanon, in March 2002 to discuss the Israeli–Palestinian conflict.
+At the time Yasser Arafat, the Leader of Palestine, was under house-arrest in his Ramallah compound.
 The Israeli forces confined him and prevented him from attending the Beirut Summit.

 The meeting became especially noteworthy for the adoption, by the Arab states attending, of a proposal offering a comprehensive peace between the Arab countries and Israel, called the Arab Peace Initiative.